Simon Berger Swiss, b. 1976

 Biography

-Born on April 9, 1976, in Switzerland.
 Lives and works now in his own studio in Niederönz.

-A lover of mechanics, he also spent plenty of time working with used car bodies to create assemblages.
-It was while pondering what to do with a car windshield that his idea for working with glass was born.
-“Human faces have always fascinated me”, explained Simon “On safety glass, these motifs come into their own and magically attract the viewer.
+“Human faces have always fascinated me” Simon Berger explains his primary choice of subject.
+“On safety glass, they come into their own and magically attract the viewer.
 It is a process of discovery from abstract fogging to figurative perception.”

 Exhibitions